-The ~~disposal placement~~ of dredge ~~spoils material~~ on existing wetlands shall not be permitted unless such ~~disposal placement~~ is necessary for either a Public Trust resource restoration project or for the maintenance of existing agricultural operations in ~~farmed wetlands~~diked former tidelands.
-Fill will be allowed for aquaculture projects if it can be shown that it is necessary for the project, is required to be located within the wetland, and there is no other feasible, less environmentally damaging, alternative.
+The disposal placement of dredge spoils material on existing wetlands shall not be permitted unless such disposal placement is necessary for either a Public Trust resource restoration project, or for the maintenance of existing agricultural operations in ~~farmed wetlands~~diked former tidelands. ~~F~~Wetland fill shallwill be allowed for aquaculture projects if it can be shown that it is necessary for the project, is required to be located within the wetland, and there is no other feasible, less environmentally-damaging, alternative.

-RC-4e Aquaculture use of coastal wetlands/tidelands.
+RC-4e Aquaculture use of coastal wetlands and tidelands.
 To protect aquaculture activities in Arcata Bay, the City shall:

-1. Ensure that its wastewater discharge does not aggravate existing coliform loading problems in Arcata Bay.
+1. Ensure that its wastewater discharge does not aggravateexacerbate existing problems with coliform bacteria loading problemslevels in Arcata Bay.
 2. Take measures to reduce coliform loading of perennial streams within its jurisdiction, as part of a stream maintenance program.
 These measures shall include controlling identified sources of coliform loading such as septic tank leachate and runoff from agricultural operations.